unoplatform/uno.extensions/doc/Overview/PropertySelector/concept.md

 > The `path` and `line` arguments must be resolvable at compile time to be able to compute the _key_.
 > If a user wants to provide `path` and / or `line`, only constant values are allowed.

-## Passing a PropertySelector between methods
+## Providing a PropertySelector between methods

-You cannot pass a `PropertySelector` from a method to another one as it would require to provide the `path` and `line` as non constant parameters, which is not allowed.
+You cannot provide a `PropertySelector` from a method to another method as it would require to specify the `path` and `line` as non constant parameters, which is not allowed.

 You have to resolve the `IValueAccessor` and pass it as parameter.